Federal Court of Canada

 The Federal Court of Canada, which succeeded the Exchequer Court of Canada in 1971, was a national court of Canada that had limited jurisdiction to hear certain types of disputes arising under the federal government's legislative jurisdiction.
-Originally composed of two divisions, the Appellate Division and the Trial Division, in 2003 the Court was split into two separate Courts, the Federal Court and the Federal Court of Appeal.
+Originally composed of two divisions, the Appellate Division and the Trial Division, in 2003 the court was split into two separate courts, the Federal Court and the Federal Court of Appeal.

 The court used facilities at the Supreme Court of Canada Building as well as Thomas D'Arcy McGee Building and registry office at 90 Elgin Street.

 History

-Pre-Confederation to Confederation

-Prior to Confederation, the predominantly English-speaking Canada West (which succeeded Upper Canada) and the predominantly French-speaking Canada East (which succeeded Lower Canada) each had a separate system of courts.
-During pre-Confederation negotiations, the creation of a national court had been contemplated to deal with matters relating to federal law.
-The Constitution Act, 1867 thus provided under s.
-101 that:
+Constitutional jurisdiction

+Prior to Confederation, there was no court that had jurisdiction across British North America.
+The Fathers of Confederation agreed that the provinces would keep their existing court systems, but the new federal government would have the power to create a federal court with jurisdiction across the country.
+This power was set out in s.
+101 of the British North America Act, 1867 (now the Constitution Act, 1867):

-The Parliament of Canada may, notwithstanding anything in this Act, from Time to Time provide for the Constitution, Maintenance, and Organization of a General Court of Appeal for Canada, and for the Establishment of any additional Courts for the better Administration of the Laws of Canada.
+101 The Parliament of Canada may, notwithstanding anything in this Act, from Time to Time provide for the Constitution, Maintenance, and Organization of a General Court of Appeal for Canada, and for the Establishment of any additional Courts for the better Administration of the Laws of Canada.

-Despite the language in the constitution, a national court was not established until 1875.
+Creation of the Exchequer Court

+It took eight years to establish the planned federal court.
 Prime Minister John A. Macdonald made several attempts between 1869 and 1873 to create a national court under the powers granted to Parliament under s.
 101 of the Constitution Act, 1867.
-However, these early attempts were rebuffed due to concerns over jurisdiction, particularly because the early proposals would have established a federal Supreme Court exercising both original (trial) jurisdiction and concurrent appellate jurisdiction potentially in conflict with existing courts administered by Ontario and Quebec.
+These early attempts did not pass Parliament, due to concerns over jurisdiction, particularly because the early proposals would have established a federal Supreme Court exercising both original (trial) jurisdiction and concurrent appellate jurisdiction potentially in conflict with existing courts administered by the provinces.

-While no court per se was created, provision was made for the appointment of Official Arbitrators, whose decisions soon became subject to a final appeal to a Board of Arbitrators, until a further right of appeal to the new Exchequer Court was created in 1879.

-Exchequer Court

-In 1875, the Liberal government of Prime Minister Alexander Mackenzie passed The Supreme and Exchequer Court Act (introduced by Minister of Justice Telesphore Fournier), which was based on Macdonald's earlier unsuccessful bill of 1870.
-This act created both the Supreme Court of Canada and the Exchequer Court.
-The jurisdiction of the Exchequer Court was provided under sections 58 and 59 of the Act:
+In 1875, the Liberal government of Prime Minister Alexander Mackenzie passed The Supreme and Exchequer Court Act which established both the Supreme Court of Canada and the Exchequer Court.
+The Exchequer Court was primarily a court for revenue claims involving the federal government, modelled on the Court of Exchequer in England, both in name and in jurisdiction.